-Language APS or English First Additional Language Bachelor of Social Work (BSW) [4 years] [4 years] 5 Close on availability of space: 5 As soon as the number of places available for this programme are filled, it will be closed for further applications.
-5 or this programme are filled, it will be closed for further applications.
+SOCIAL WORK English Home Language or English First Additional Language APS Bachelor of Social Work (BSW) [4 years] Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications.
+5 30

-To retain admission, you must obtain an APS of at least 28 in the NSC
+To retain admission, you must obtain an APS of at least 28 in the NSC.